-The next version of the deliverable is expected after a wide demonstration period during which the HC&W KPIs will be tested on real pilot data.
-These tests will contribute to the validation and fine-tuning of the KPIs as well as the calibration of the PCP engine.
-All modification will be documented in detail in the next version of the report towards delivering the finalised version of the comfort and wellbeing indicators framework.
+The final version of the deliverable has been drafted after a wide demonstration period during which the HC&W KPIs have been tested on real building data.
+These tests contributed to the validation of the KPIs as well as the calibration of the PCP engine towards the finalisation of the D^2EPC Human Comfort and Wellbeing Framework.
+The document presents the validation of the performance indicators diving into the results in detail and providing inference on the calculated quantities.